thesrcielos/GuaJava/README.md

   All routes defined in this class will be automatically available.

 - **`@GetMapping("path")`**
   Associates a controller method with a specific route to handle **GET** requests.
+This annotation only works in static methods.
   **Example:**

 ```java